-Your Reading Memos will be given full (3 pts) or partial credit (1 or 2 pt) purely on the basis of whether or not it appears that your good faith effort was involved and not at all on the basis of format, sophistication, vocabulary, correctness, etc. In order to allow for extraordinary circumstances (including absence for any reason), I will throw out up to three "missing" Reading Memos.
+Your Reading Memos will be given full (2 pts) or half credit (1 pt) purely on the basis of whether or not it appears that your good faith effort was involved and not at all on the basis of format, sophistication, vocabulary, correctness, etc. In order to allow for extraordinary circumstances (including absence for any reason), I will throw out up to three "missing" Reading Memos.

-Homework: I will make regular Homework Assignments due at intervals of approximately a week and a half to two weeks at the beginning of a specified class meeting.
+Homework: I will make regular Homework Assignments due at intervals of very approximately a week and a half to two weeks at the beginning of a specified class meeting.